roura356a/justlazy/README.md

 # perezoso.js

-Perezoso is a lightweight javascript plugin to lazy load responsive images.
+Perezoso is a lightweight javascript plugin to lazy load responsive images forked from [fhopeman/justlazy](https://github.com/fhopeman/justlazy).

 Most of the existing javascript plugins using extensive dependencies or supporting just the img-tag without responsive parts.
 This plugin is supposed to be an alternative.
-Forked from [fhopeman/justlazy](https://github.com/fhopeman/justlazy).

 ## Features